daniel-noam/disney-solitaire-mtx-utilities/README.md

 Below the separator, only in projects with the template assemblies:

 - **Dynamic Template Bindings Settings** — what the bindings inspector shows.
-- **Dynamic Template Bindings Builder** — add a run of binding keys from one pattern.
+- **Dynamic Template Bindings Builder** — add a run of binding keys from one pattern, previewed before it is committed, rather than sixty presses of **+** and sixty typed names.

 ### In the Unity toolbar